-Any use of an electronic incapacitation device contrary to the direction of this policy may subject the officer to potential disciplinary action.
+Any use of a CEW contrary to the direction of this policy may subject the officer to potential disciplinary action.

 - A. Training, Certification, and Carry of the Taser - a.
 Only officers who have completed a Taser training session are approved to carry or use the instrument. - b.
 Annual re-certification is required of all officers - c.
 Officers shall only carry and use Tasers and Taser cartridges approved by the Chief of Police. - d.
-A record of cartridge serial numbers will be maintained in a log, which will be secured at the Fishers Police Armory.
-A Taser Instructor will audit the log at least annually. - e.
+A record of cartridge serial numbers, as well as Tasers, will be maintained in Evidence.com. - e.
 Officers may have a Taser assigned to them as deemed necessary by their duties and responsibilities.